Mari Lwyd, St Fagans Museum

 The Princes of Gwynedd

 You might know the 12th and 13th century lands of North Wales from their immortalisation in the much-loved Princes of Gwynedd stories.
-Following in their footsteps is easy and evocative, but the ruined castle of Dolwyddelan, once the fortification of Llywelyn the Great, is a must-see on the crags of North Wales.
+Following in their footsteps is easy and evocative, but the ruined Castell Dolwyddelan, once the fortification of Llywelyn the Great, is a must-see on the crags of North Wales.

 Standing between two rivers, Beddgelert holds the grave of the hound owned by Llewelyn the Great, the Gwynedd Prince who ruled Wales more than 800 years ago.
 This sleeping dog lies in a beautiful village – depending on who you listen to, it might even have been named after him.